Wood species

 photo source: tinkoholic.com

-When freshly cut it is very similar to oak, but as it dries it differs.
-The lack of medullary rays in the chestnut (no mirrors) can be used as an identifier.
+When freshly cut it is very similar to oak, but as it dries it differentiates.
+The lack of medullary rays in chestnut can be used as an identifier (they do not form mirrors).

 chestnut wood